Theory, Evidence and Implications

 Chapter 1: The Dynamics of an Emerging Entrepreneurial Region in Ireland

-Frank Roche, Rory O’Shea, Thomas J. Allen and Dan Breznitz INTRODUCTION I don’t think it’s coincidence that Ireland and Dell share the same character and connection.
+1. The dynamics of an emerging entrepreneurial region in Ireland Frank Roche, Rory O’Shea, Thomas J. Allen and Dan Breznitz INTRODUCTION I don’t think it’s coincidence that Ireland and Dell share the same character and connection.
 Every success we have achieved around the world has been due to the old Irish recipe of big dreams, hard work and strong relationships.
 At the heart of both the Irish and Dell character is big dreams, a passion for building and re-building and the tenacity to adapt to challenging circumstances.
 Michael Dell, Chairman of Dell, University of Limerick, 2002 Central to Ireland’s economic development is its ability to grow its own enterprises businesses that are grounded in value-added products and services that can be exported.
 Enterprise Ireland Annual Report, 2003 There is a growing recognition among policy makers of the need to place more emphasis on knowledge creation and knowledge exploitation, and speciﬁcally on technology-based entrepreneurship, which converts new scientiﬁc discoveries into new opportunities (Phan and Foo, 2004).
 An important feature of these clusters is that knowledge-intensive production and urban places provide the central focal point for entrepreneurship activity to emerge (Feldman, 2005).
 Economic development is increasingly linked to a nation’s ability to acquire and apply technical and socio-economic knowledge and the process of globalization is accelerating this trend.
 Since the early 1980s a large amount of research has been devoted to industrial clusters and their dynamics.
-In recent years a subset of individual creativity and entrepreneurial-based knowledge-intensive clusters generated a great deal of attention in the literature (Phan, 2004; Acs...
+In recent years a subset of individual creativity and entrepreneurial-based knowledge-intensive clusters generated a...

 You are not authenticated to view the full text of this chapter or article.